 Keep your baby’s skin as dry as possible

-Apply a thick layer of safe yet effective zinc oxide based cream on the diaper area like JOHNSON’S® baby diaper rash cream to the entire diaper area at each diaper change
+Apply a thick layer of safe yet effective zinc oxide based cream on the diaper area every time you change the diaper

 - Keep your baby clean and dry by changing the diaper frequently.